Sports Medical Science Center

 Assistant Professor Mamiko Ichikawa

-Associate Professor Takayuki Nakano (Director Ekiden (Road Relay) Club)
+Takayuki Nakano, Associate Professor (Head Coach Ekiden (Road Relay) Club)

-Kana Iwano Senior Assistant Professor (Cheerleading Club Director)
+Kana Iwano, Senior Assistant Professor (Cheerleading Club Coach)

 Introduction of research and activities